When you venture off to do something different, you’re going to meet resistance.

 And especially if they’re building internationally, and they don’t really need the US business to thrive, so that can become a tough issue.

-So, be with a cool company if you’re going to build online.
+So, be with a cool company if you’re going to build a network marketing business online.

 It helps a ton.